A look at the combined net worth of Korea's power couple Hyun Bin and Son Ye-jin

 The combined net worth of Hyun Bin and Son Ye Jin

-A 2023 report by Times Of India places Son Ye-jin and Hyun Bin’s individual net worths at USD 20 million (INR 166 crore approx.) and USD 21 million (INR 174 crore approx.) respectively.
-Combined, their fortune sits at USD 41 million (INR 340 crore approx.) This is largely attributed to their thriving acting careers and endorsement deals — both of which have doubled since they announced their relationship in 2021.
+A 2023 report by Times Of India places Son Ye-jin and Hyun Bin’s individual net worths at USD 20 million (approx. S$26.5 million) and USD 21 million (approx. S$28 million) respectively.
+Combined, their fortune sits at USD 41 million (approx. S$54.5 million) This is largely attributed to their thriving acting careers and endorsement deals — both of which have doubled since they announced their relationship in 2021.

 Jaw-dropping fees per episode

 The power duo are believed to be some of the best-paid artists in the Korean entertainment industry.
 Combine this with their long-standing careers and string of hits and it’s no surprise that they’re raking in money.
 When it comes to Son Ye Jin — it all began with the early success of titles like Lovers’ Concerto (2002), The Classic (2003), and A Moment To Remember (2004).
-Back then, she earned about USD 500,000 (INR 4 crore approx.) per movie and USD 42,000 (INR 34 lakh approx.) per episode.
-According to a report by South China Morning Post (SCMP), this doubled to about USD 108,000 (INR 89 lakh approx.) per episode in 2022.
+Back then, she earned about USD 500,000 (approx. S$665,000) per movie and USD 42,000 (approx. S$55,900) per episode.
+According to a report by South China Morning Post (SCMP), this doubled to about USD 108,000 (S$104,000) per episode in 2022.

 A major part of their careers was the romantic K-drama Crash Landing On You (2019) — which garnered views by the millions, won numerous awards, and was dubbed a cult classic by experts.
-According to a report by Nikkei Asia, the revenue of Studio Dragon — the name behind Crash Landing On You and other popular titles — soared by 12 percent in 2020, sitting at USD 465 million (INR 3,860 crore approx.)
+According to a report by Nikkei Asia, the revenue of Studio Dragon — the name behind Crash Landing On You and other popular titles — soared by 12 percent in 2020, sitting at USD 465 million (approx. S$618 million).

 Hyun Bin and Son Ye Jin — who played the lead roles — were immediately thrust into the spotlight, bagging endorsements and awards by the dozen.
 While accepting the Grand Prize at the 2020 APAN Star Awards, the actor stated, “I’m so grateful to Yoon Se-Ri, Ye-jin, who was the best partner for Jung-Hyuk.”